briebug/ngrx-entity-schematic/README.md

 ### ./src

-This is the schematic code that's executed when running `ng g @briebug/ngrx-entity-schematic`.
+This is the schematic code that's executed when running `ng g @briebug/ngrx-entity-schematic:ngrx-entity-schematic`.

 ### ./schematic-src

-This the blueprint used for generating the schematic, specifically in template files in `./src/ngrx-entity/__files__`.
+This is the blueprint app used for generating the schematic, specifically the template files in `./src/ngrx-entity/__files__`.
 This is a working application that defines the final form of the schematic.

 ### ./sandbox-app

-This is an application that's used for testing the schematic locally for development.
+This is an application that's used for testing the schematic locally during development.